tomkeenan/ZCC2022Internship/README.md

     python3 src/main.py

 ## Run tests
-To run tests run the below command from project folder.
+Run the below command from project folder.

-    python3 tests/ZccTests.py
+    python3 ZccTests.py

 ## Project Structure

 My goal when designing this project was to focus on simplicity.
 The user interface is minimal and clean.
-The project has minimal dependencies and there are not too many files.
+The project has minimal dependencies.

 **TicketHandler** :